Snoozeds/blog.snoozeds.com/source/_posts/Discord-account-disabling.md

 - dankrpg
 ---

-Here's some words from me about an ongoing situation with Discord, it's effects on DankRPG, and more broadly Discord's moderation.
+Here's some words from me about an ongoing situation with Discord, its effects on DankRPG, and more broadly Discord's moderation.

 # The issue:
 My main Discord account, snoozeds, has been indefinitely disabled because: